The program is a bridge between schooling and work life.

 QMI Solutions hosts the Gateway to Industry Schools program for manufacturing and engineering.
 The collaborative framework provides opportunities for industry and the education sector to work together to deliver outcomes for school teachers, students, local communities and business

-- 90 students completing the Women Who Weld (WWW) program
+students completed the Women Who Weld program

-- 101 students benefiting from a 10-day try-a-trade experience
+students completed a 10 day try-a-trade experience

 “The Women Who Weld program was measured and has increased female participation into the trade pathways in the Surat Basin by 20 per cent.
 This case study was industry endorsed through QMI’s Queensland Reference Group for manufacturing and engineering as a positive way of increasing female participation in trade pathways.
 As a result of this success it is now being delivered in other regions across Queensland.”

 This program allows young women in the Western Downs region to try out welding.